paths-erc/docs/db-schema/README.md

 by the PAThs' team (Julian Bogdani) and is available in PDF format in [PAThs’ website](http://paths.uniroma1.it).

+If you are looking for the user & reader guide please go to [db-handbook/README.md](../db-handbook/README.md).

 The current database engine used by PAThs is [Sqlite](https://www.sqlite.org/), «a self-contained, high-reliability, embedded, full-featured, public-domain, SQL database engine.
 SQLite is the most used database engine in the world» (https://www.sqlite.org).
 The [DDL](https://en.wikipedia.org/wiki/Data_definition_language)